 In general, the Fund's risks include, among others, investment risk, liquidity risk, valuation risk and operational risk.
-The Fund's service providers, including Krane and Bosera, are responsible for adopting policies, procedures and controls designed to address various risks within their purview.
-Further, Krane is responsible for overseeing and monitoring the investments and operations of Bosera.
+The Fund's service providers, including Krane, are responsible for adopting policies, procedures and controls designed to address various risks within their purview.
 The Board also oversees risk management for the Trust and the Fund through review of regular reports, presentations and other information from officers of the Trust and other persons.
 In addition to reports from Krane, the Board also receives reports regarding other service providers to the Trust on a periodic or regular basis.

-The Board is responsible for overseeing the nature, extent and quality of the services provided to the Fund by Krane and Bosera and receives information from them on a periodic basis.
-In connection with its consideration of whether to renew the advisory agreements with Krane and Bosera, the Board will request information allowing the Board to review such services.
-The Board also receives reports related to Krane's and Bosera's adherence to the Fund's investment restrictions and compliance with the stated policies of the Fund.
+The Board is responsible for overseeing the nature, extent and quality of the services provided to the Fund by Krane and receives information from them on a periodic basis.
+In connection with its consideration of whether to renew the advisory agreement with Krane, the Board will request information allowing the Board to review such services.
+The Board also receives reports related to Krane's adherence to the Fund's investment restrictions and compliance with the stated policies of the Fund.
 In addition, the Board regularly receives information about the Fund's performance and investments.